 You'll do lots of writing for this course, some of it short, some long, some rough, some polished, some for an audience, and some of it just for yourself.
 There will be lots of room for you to decide how much time and energy you want to invest in each of the activities or assignments we'll do.
 The most important work you'll do is to reflect on your own writing and writing process.
 Ultimately, this course is not about proving to me that you can write, but about helping you find new ways into your work as a writer.

-Much of your work for this course will live publicly on the Web within open platforms.
+Some of your work for this course may live publicly on the Web within open platforms.
 If you would like to remain anonymous, I encourage you to use a pseudonym.
-Think carefully about these choices.
-We will discuss issues related to privacy and the open Web extensively during this class.
+Think carefully about these choices and chat with me if you have concerns about any of the tools we're using.

 Grades and Assessment

 "Extrinsic motivation, which includes a desire to get better grades, is not only different from, but often undermines, intrinsic motivation, a desire to learn for its own sake." ~ Alfie Kohn, "The Case Against Grades"

 Everyone who participates in our course community and completes their self-reflections will get an "A." Instead of your grade, here's what I want you to focus on:

 - Actively engage in the work of the course.
 Writing is ultimately what this course is about, but there will be lots of different ways for each of us to engage.

 - Determine what participation in our community looks like for you – online, in-person, synchronously, asynchronously, on Discord, in our physical classroom, wherever you can best contribute and learn.
 Listening and reflecting can be just as important as speaking and questioning.
 Writing is not an independent exercise, so I encourage you to focus a good amount of your energy on helping your peers, reading their work, championing their accomplishments, and offering feedback that pushes them in their own writing process.